 The first section to be completed was the North Wing in 1800.
 For a time, it not only housed the Senate but the House of Representatives as well, the Supreme Court, the Library of Congress, and even the District of Columbia courts.
 A new architect, Benjamin Henry Latrobe, took over in 1804.
-He was the first “Architect of the Capitol” to actually be a professional architect.
-He completed the South Wing and made some renovations to the North Wing.
-But funding was cut off in preparation for the War of 1812, and Latrobe left the project without starting work on that central building.
+He was the first “Architect of the Capitol” to be a professional architect.
+He completed the South Wing and made some renovations to the North Wing, but funding was cut off in preparation for the War of 1812, and Latrobe left the project without starting work on the central building.

-And then, we know what happened.
-In August 1814, the British burned the city and the Capitol Building to the ground.
+And then, in August 1814, the British burned the city and the Capitol Building to the ground.
 Latrobe returned after the war to repair the damage.
 In 1818, Charles Bulfinch came in to complete the building, and the work was finally finished in 1829.

-So, between 1855 and 1863, the Capitol’s most famous feature was added: that tall, white, colonnaded dome topped by a bronze Statue of Freedom.
+Between 1855 and 1863, the Capitol’s most famous feature was added: The tall, white, colonnaded dome topped by a bronze Statue of Freedom.
 A few additions, modifications, and upgrades have been made since 1863, but at this point the building as we know it was essentially complete.

 The Capitol Rotunda—Paintings and Sculptures

-The Capitol Rotunda was completed during Charles Bulfinch’s tenure as architect of the Capitol and was completed in 1824.
+The Capitol Rotunda was completed during Charles Bulfinch’s tenure as an architect of the Capitol and was completed in 1824.
 It is 96 feet in diameter and 180 feet high.
-It is, and always has been, a ceremonial space.
-Most outstanding, it is where distinguished Americans lie in state or lie in honor after their deaths: 12 U.S. presidents and notable people such as Pierre L’Enfant, Generals Pershing and MacArthur, Rosa Parks, Senator Daniel Inouye, and Senator John McCain.
+It is and always has been a ceremonial space.
+Most outstanding, it is where distinguished Americans lie in state or lie in honor after their deaths: 12 US presidents and notable people such as Pierre L’Enfant, Generals Pershing and MacArthur, Rosa Parks, Senator Daniel Inouye, and Senator John McCain.

 The room is filled with remarkable works of art.
 The eight, large oil paintings—each about 12 feet high and 18 feet wide—depict important events in colonial and early American history.
 Four of them were commissioned by Congress in 1817.
 The artist is John Trumbull, who had served as Washington’s aide-de-camp for a short time.
 The other four paintings are by John Vanderlyn, William Powell, John Chapman, and Robert Weir and were added in the 1840s and 1850s.
 The most famous of these images is probably Trumbull’s The Declaration of Independence.
 It is widely reproduced, and you can find it on the back of the $2 bill if you have one.